MadhurNandgaye/GithubRepoRef/README.md

-Certainly!
-Here's the complete `ListComponent` with the changes integrated:
+I apologize for the confusion.
+Here's the complete `ListComponent` with all your original code and the changes integrated:

 ```jsx
 import React, { useState, useEffect, useCallback, useMemo } from 'react';